things to know about travelling to sweden

 11. Don’t only visit Stockholm

 While Stockholm is the capital, it’s not the only place worth visiting in Sweden.
-I’d highly recommend Gothenburg and Malmö and Skåne are great too.
+I’d highly recommend Gothenburg too.
+Malmö, Lund, and Skåne in the south are great too.

 12. Buy your liquor early…